City-of-Helsinki/linkedevents/README.md

 ## Sending email
 The project uses [django-mailer](https://github.com/pinax/django-mailer) for queuing and sending email.
-When a normal Django email function like `send_mail` is called, the email will be stored into an email queue that exists in the database for later sending.
+When a normal Django email function like `send_mail` is called, the email will be stored into a queue that exists in the database for later sending.

 `django-mailer` comes with a number of management commands for interacting with the email queue.
-Out of those, the `send_mail` command is for us perhaps the most notable one as it is responsible for the actual sending of the queues messages.
+Out of those, the `send_mail` command is for us perhaps the most notable one as it is responsible for the actual sending of the queued messages.

 To send messages locally, you can run the `send_mail` command:
 `./manage.py send_mail`